The 15 Best Drug Design Colleges

 Faculty members of the program include Dr. Alhamadsheh with research interests in Protein-Protein Interactions and Amyloid Beta Aggregation in Alzheimer’s Disease, Dr. Felmlee with research interests in Drug Transporters, and Dr. Jasti with research interests in Oral Mucosal and Targeted Drug Delivery.

 Dr. Robert Vince, medicinal chemist, researcher, and holder of over 20 medical patents, founded the Center for Drug Design at the University of Minnesota in 2002.
-Now the director of the center, one of Dr. Vince’s most notable achievements was the “design of carbovir, a potent anti-HIV/AIDS drug”.
+Now the director of the center, one of Dr. Vince’s most notable achievements was the design of an anti-HIV/AIDS medicine called “carbovir”.

 Located in the Academic Health Center of the University of Minnesota, current research areas of the Center for Drug Design include Alzheimer’s Disease, Functional Cosmetic Ingredients, and a Pre-Clinical Study for Cyanide Antidote.